Centauros anti drone system: Operational history

 Centauros was placed on Greek Navy Hydra-class (MEKO 200HN) frigates, including the ship Psara.
 It was sent on missions as part of the European Union’s effort to keep the Red Sea safe for trade and travel.
 In 2024 and 2025, Centauros proved itself in real combat.
 It has been used in combat in the Red Sea by the Hellenic Navy frigate Psara.
 The CENTAUR can detect and jam multiple drones of NATO Class 2 and 3, up to 150 km away.
 It was able to spot, block, and disable enemy drones launched by Yemen’s Houthi movement.
 By doing this, it protected both commercial shipping routes and allied naval ships, and it did so without wasting expensive missiles or ammunition.

 On its very first mission, Centauros showed how effective it could be.
 It forced two enemy drones to crash or be taken out of action, and it drove away two more by cutting off their control signals.
 This early success in live battle gave Centauros a strong reputation.
 As a result, Greece decided to equip more of its navy ships with the system, making it a key part of their defense strategy at sea.

+During the 2026 Iran War, following drone attacks on Cyprus, Greece sent four F-16 fighter jets and two frigates, including one carrying the Centauros anti-drone jamming system.